Creating and managing custom entity types

 Details panel for a custom entity type

-• To save the new type, but not scan dataset and pipeline files for the new type, click Save Without Scanning Files.
+• To save the new type, but not scan dataset files for the new type, click Save Without Scanning Files.

 • To both save the new type and scan for it, click Save and Scan Files.